-- Article 14 Package leaflet: The package leaflet shall reflect the results of consultations with target patient groups - Article 21 Composition of the Committee for Advanced Therapies: The Committee for Advanced Therapies shall be composed of ... two members and two alternates to represent patients associations - 5.
+- Article 4 Paediatric committee: Three members and three alternates appointed by the Commission in order to represent patient associations - 4.
+REGULATION EC 1394/2007 on advanced therapy medicinal products - Article 14 Package leaflet: The package leaflet shall reflect the results of consultations with target patient groups - Article 21 Composition of the Committee for Advanced Therapies: The Committee for Advanced Therapies shall be composed of ... two members and two alternates to represent patients associations - 5.
 REGULATION (EU) No 1235/2010 amending, as regards pharmacovigilance of medicinal products for human use, Regulation (EC) No 726/2004 - Article 61a: The Pharmacovigilance Risk Assessment Committee shall be composed of the following: one member and one alternate member appointed by the Commission, on the basis of a public call for expressions of interest, after consulting the European Parliament, in order to represent patient organisations.

-By decision of the EMA Management Board (EMEA/MB/753771/2009) on 10 December 2009, the proposals aimed at more structured involvement of patients/consumers in the various activities of the Agency was adopted.
-The proposals included revising the framework of interaction between the Agency and patients' and consumers' organisations, and providing financial support by doubling the daily allowance in well-defined cases.
+By decision of the EMA management board (EMEA/MB/753771/2009) on 10 December 2009, the proposals aimed at more structured involvement of patients/consumers in the various activities of the Agency was adopted.
+The proposals included revising the framework of interaction between the Agency and patients' and consumers' organisations, and providing financial support by doubling the daily allowance in defined cases.

-This certainly represents a significant effort giving the increasing number of patients and consumers involved in EMA activities, however this represents a maximum of $208 \in$.
-We estimate a fair compensation of $450-600 \in$ per meeting day at the agency (but in fact compensating for 3 worked days, thus representing 150 to $200 \in$ /day of work) would be reasonable, both for members who are volunteers or paid staff (for the later, a certain number of days can be deduced from their salary, equivalent to the number of days involved in EMA activities to respect the legal limit of annual days of work).
-This fair compensation could follow the following rules:
+This certainly represents a significant effort giving the increasing number of patients and consumers involved in EMA activities, however this represents a maximum of 208 € We estimate a fair compensation of 450-600 €would be reasonable, both for members who are volunteers or paid staff (for the later, a certain number of days can be deduced from their salary, equivalent to the number of days involved in EMA activities to respect the legal limit of annual days of work).